Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Purina Pro | 34 lbs | 8 | $52.48 | $420 |

-We have made a seperate post where we cover The Best Foods for Pocket Bullies in greater detail, check it out.
+We have made a separate post where we cover The Best Foods for Pocket Bullies in greater detail, check it out.

 Dental Care

 Like most dogs, Pocket Bullies need to have their teeth brushed once a day.
-Brushing your Pocket Bully’s every day is important because it can prevent plaque buildup, tooth decay, and gum diseases.
+It’s important because it can prevent plaque buildup, tooth decay, and gum diseases.
 You can brush your Pocket Bully’s teeth using a pet-friendly toothbrush and toothpaste.

 You should start brushing your dog’s teeth early on to help it get used to the routine.
 Most dogs don’t enjoy having their teeth brushed but if you do it regularly, your dog will eventually get used to it.
 If you prefer not to brush your dog’s teeth, you can also use flavored enzymatic toothpaste.